 Me: “What are you going to do at the gym?”

 Me: “What types of shots?”

-This is usually when I get a strange look back—the wheels start turning and the athlete fumbles through his words, thinking about what he’s going to do and what I want to hear.
+This is usually when I get a strange look back—the wheels begin to turn— and the athlete fumbles through their words, thinking about what their workout will look like and what they think I want to hear at this moment.

-The first step you take, toward any destination you’re aiming to reach, is to plot a course.
-If you take a trip in the car, you plug the address into your GPS.
-If you’re taking a class at school, you get a syllabus from your teacher that outlines what you need to do to earn an A in the class.
-If you’re going to cook a meal, you buy the ingredients and follow the recipe.
+The first step you take, toward any destination, is to plot a course.
+If you take a trip in the car, you type the address into your map app.
+If you’re taking a class at school, you get a syllabus from your teacher that outlines what you need to do to earn an A. If you’re cooking a meal, you buy the ingredients and follow the recipe.

 This need for direction is why, when I work with athletes, I often talk to them about my 3D philosophy: Dream, Direction, Discipline.

 It starts with a dream or vision for the future.
 What does it look like?
 What does it feel like?
 Who’s beside you?
 Decide your dreams, goals, and vision now.
 It can even be helpful to break your dreams into three-time frames: short-term, intermediate, and long-term.
 This is big picture thinking—which allows your mind to run wild—putting you on the path to having a productive summer.

 Once you’re clear on your dreams, it’s time to map out your direction.
 Your direction is the plan and process of how you’ll accomplish your dreams.
 If you’re struggling with this, ask your coaches for help.

 Prepare with urgency and imagination.
 As a player, I used to love the offseason.
 I realized this was my time to separate myself from others.
 If you have inferior athleticism and speed, you must have superior will and skill.
 This is achievable through a ridiculous dedication to offseason training.

 Being in an empty, hot gym or outside in the driveway is where special players create habits that win and lose future games.
 This is where playing time is earned and opponents are beaten.